writethedocs/www/docs/conf/portland/2020/welcome-wagon.rst

 You can prepare by reading through this guide.
 Don’t worry if you forget any of it – there will be a recording you can watch in the Helpdesk booth.
 Select **Expo** > **Write the Docs Helpdesk** to watch it anytime.

+You can also watch the video at any time directly from our `YouTube channel <https://youtu.be/hzPvLn1PXtM>`_.

 Helpdesk
 ~~~~~~~~